MARTAdip/Natours-live/README.md

-Built by JONAS SCHMEDTMANN for his online course ADVANCED CSS AND SASS.
-Copyright © by Jonas Schmedtmann.
-You are 100% allowed to use this webpage for both personal and commercial use, but NOT to claim it as your own design.
-A credit to the original author, Jonas Schmedtmann, is of course highly appreciated!
+Built for the online course ADVANCED CSS AND SASS, by Jonas Schmedtmann.